Johanna Robbins: NASCAR career

 Long began her transition into NASCAR in 2009 by racing in a variety of series, including ASA Late Model Series, Pro Late Model, and ARCA.
-In 38 events, she had 27 top ten finishes, 17 top fives and five wins.
+In 38 events, she had 27 top-ten finishes, 17 top-fives and five wins.
 Long ended 2009 by winning the pole position in the Snowball Derby, one of the few late model races in the off-season, which features drivers from around the United States.

-She was expected to race in three Camping World races in 2010 but ended up racing in seven events.
+Long was expected to race in three Camping World races in 2010 but ended up racing in seven events.
 She raced in the Billy Ballew Motorsports truck in the middle of the season before the No. 15 team was shut down, and finished the year by racing in four events for her family-owned team, Panhandle Motorsports.
 With Ballew she qualified in all three races between 15th and 20th before finishing 17th, 34th and 20th.
 With Panhandle she had a season-high ninth place qualifying effort at Texas Motor Speedway with her best finish being a 20th-place result at the final race at Homestead-Miami Speedway.
 Long returned to Pensacola's Five Flags Speedway for the 2010 Snowball Derby, and won the 43rd annual running of the event by holding off Landon Cassill.
 She became the second woman to win the race after Tammy Jo Kirk did it in 1994.

-She competed in the Camping World Truck Series in 2011, driving the family-owned No. 20 Toyota and running for Rookie-of-the-Year honors.
+Long competed in the Camping World Truck Series in 2011, driving the family-owned No. 20 Toyota and running for Rookie-of-the-Year honors.
 Sponsorship issues forced her to run a partial season; her best finish was eleventh at Texas Motor Speedway.

 For 2012, Long signed to drive the No. 70 Biomet/Foretravel Motorcoach Chevrolet, owned by ML Motorsports, in the NASCAR Nationwide Series, with former series champion David Green acting as a mentor.
 She finished 21st in her Nationwide Series debut at Daytona International Speedway, becoming the youngest woman driver ever to compete in the series.
 The team entered 21 races, finishing 20th in the standings.
 In 2013, still running a limited schedule, she fell to 23rd in points, and the team let her contract expire at the end of the season, soon folding.

 Long spent the 2014 season racing Pro Late Models at Five Flags Speedway while searching for sponsorship.

 On January 28, 2015, it was announced that Long would drive the No. 03 Chevrolet Camaro for Mike Affarano in the Xfinity Series.
 However, after several weeks of funding issues and her one and only attempt with the team resulted in a DNQ at Richmond, the team revealed on May 21 that Long has been released.
 On July 30, she joined Obaika Racing for the Xfinity race at Iowa Speedway.